munificent/craftinginterpreters/book/classes.md

     class are externally accessible on a per-member basis.

-    What are the trade-offs between these approaches and why might a language might prefer one or the other?
+    What are the trade-offs between these approaches and why might a language prefer one or the other?

 </div>